test-idapython-01/idapython-examples/examples/index.md

 core

 #### Description
-automate IDA to perform auto-analysis on a file and, once that is done, produce a .c file containing the decompilation of all the functions in that file.
+Automate IDA to perform auto-analysis on a file and, once that is done, produce a .c file containing the decompilation of all the functions in that file.